 A multitude of internal and external financial struggles are rapidly impacting how institutions maintain the quality of their academic programs.
 New and experienced chief academic officers are expected to lead their organizations through these economic currents.
-The Economics of Higher Education is a unique workshop specifically tailored for new and experienced chief academic officers, presidents, provosts, and trustees of both public and private colleges and universities.
-Designed to introduce new business models for higher education, the program's aim is to enhance the technical, communication, leadership, and process skills needed by administrators to successfully navigate today’s everchanging environment of higher education.
+The Economics of Higher Education is a unique workshop specifically tailored for new and experienced chief academic officers, provosts, presidents, and trustees of private colleges and universities.
+Designed to introduce new business models for higher education, the program's aim is to enhance the technical, communication, leadership, and process skills administrators need to successfully navigate today’s ever-changing environment of higher education.

 Tuition is $2,950, which includes all program materials, continental breakfast and lunch each day program, and admission to the evening keynote dinner reception on August 6, 2017.

 Evening Keynote Reception: January 21, 2018

 For additional program details, please contact AAL Director of Professional Development Dr. Felicia Tucker-Lively

 June 13, 2017 - Dr. Jo Allen, President of Meredith College